 Besides the small front pocket that can hold your wallet, phone, keys or a fishing license, the Rains Rucksack features a slim laptop pocket that can be accessed on the side of the backpack.
 You wouldn’t even realize it if you didn’t know it was there.
 It can hold a 15” laptop.

-The Rains Backpack laptop sleeve on the side
+Rains backpack review: laptop sleeve on the side

 One of the most important features for fly fishermen surely is the water resistance.
 This bag has a water repellent coating which works really well but it is not waterproof.
 If you roll the top of the bag tightly water should be prevented from entering the main compartment.
 The front pocket however is not waterproof.
 If you take a look at models offered by classic fly fishing brands such as Simms or Patagonia, there are backpacks that are 100% waterproof.
 However, they come at a much higher price point than the Rains Rucksack.